How to Install T Nuts (3 Easy Methods + Pro Tips)

 2. Press the T nut using clamps

 This is a much cleaner way of installing a t-nut resulting in a nice t-nut fit without distorting the nut or damaging the material.
-The installation is quick and with little efforts.
+The installation is quick and requires very little effort.

 How to install a T nut using Clamps